Betaswan/Fire/README.md

 Create an empty Repository on github.com, follow video, Do Not add a README or anything else, leave it empty.
 Name it whatever yo'd like.

 now type...
-cd (paste name of the new repository you just made) npm install gh-pages --save-dev
+cd (paste name of the new repository you just

 Go to package.json line 27 and change homepage to yours.
 "http://<username>.github.io/<repository>"